vinkla/extended-acf/README.md

 > Register [advanced custom fields](https://www.advancedcustomfields.com) with object oriented PHP.

-Extended ACF provides an object oriented API to register fields, groups and layouts in ACF.
-If you register your fields in your theme you don't have to worry about working with other developers since all fields are under version control.
+Extended ACF provides an object oriented API to register fields, groups and layouts with ACF.
+If you register fields in your theme, you can safely rely on version control when working with other developers.
 Oh, and you don't have to worry about unique field keys.

 [![Build Status](https://badgen.net/github/checks/wordplate/acf?label=build&icon=github)](https://github.com/wordplate/acf/actions)
 [![Monthly Downloads](https://badgen.net/packagist/dm/wordplate/acf)](https://packagist.org/packages/wordplate/acf/stats)